Dirty Loops

-Dirty Loops is a band from Stockholm, Sweden, made up of Jonah Nilsson (vocals and piano), Henrik Linder (bass) and Aron Mellergård (drums).
+Dirty Loops is a band from Stockholm, Sweden, made up of Jonah Nilsson (keyboards and lead vocals), Henrik Linder (bass and backing vocals) and Aron Mellergård (drums and backing vocals).
 Their arrangements borrow from jazz and jazz fusion, gospel, funk, electronica, pop, and disco.
-They are known for their jazz fusion reharmonized covers of pop songs like "Baby" by Justin Bieber, "Rolling in the Deep" by Adele, and "Wake Me Up" by Avicii.
-They also performed the 2016 rendition of the song "Over the Horizon" for Samsung Electronics.
+They are known for their jazz fusion reharmonized covers of pop songs like "Baby" by Justin Bieber, "Rolling in the Deep" by Adele, Just Dance by Lady Gaga, and "Wake Me Up" by Avicii.
+They also performed the 2016 rendition of the song "Over the Horizon" for the new Samsung Galaxy S7/S7Edge by Samsung Electronics.

 Background

-All three of the band's members studied music at Södra Latin together.
+Jonah and Henrik were childhood friends and met Aron when all three of the band's members studied music at Södra Latin together.

+After upper secondary school, they attended the Royal College of Music in Stockholm together.
 Nilsson studied classical theory while Linder and Mellergårdh studied jazz.

-After upper secondary school, they attended the Royal College of Music in Stockholm together.
 Jonah Nilsson has also studied music at Betel College in Stockholm.
 Henrik Linder attended Adolf Fredrik Music School as a child.

 Henrik Linder began his music career as a pianist at the age of four and bass at the age of 13.

 Jonah Nilsson also started singing as a child, and his parents sang in the choir of Katarina Church, Stockholm.
-At the age of 11 he began playing piano.
+At the age of 11, he began playing piano.
 He appeared as a backing singer and played piano on Danny Saucedo's tour in 2005, the same year that Danny made his debut on the TV show Swedish Idol.

 History

 The band was formed in 2008 and released their first song in 2010.
 In February 2011, they signed a management contract with producer and songwriter Andreas Carlsson.
 On September 3, 2011, the band backed Danny Saucedo at the Aftonbladet music gala, "Rockbjörnen".

 Manager Andreas Carlsson has prioritised developing the band's brand.
 Above all, he has advised them to be careful about what they upload and publish on the Internet.
-They have appeared in several television interviews, and in 2015 they appeared as middle act in the Swedish Melodifestivalen where they performed the 2014 winning song "Undo" performed by artist Sanna Nielsen.

-Andreas Carlsson has helped the band to get a global record deal.
+They have appeared in several television interviews, and in 2015, they appeared as middle act in the Swedish Melodifestivalen, where they performed the 2014 winning song "Undo" by artist Sanna Nielsen.
+Carlsson also helped the band to get a global record deal.
 In 2012, the band traveled to the U.S. to face several major music profiles, among others, singer Brian McKnight, drummer Simon Phillips and bassist Nathan East.
-Eventually, they signed a record contract with world-renowned producer and record label director David Foster and Universal Music subsidiary Verve.
+Eventually, they signed a record contract with producer and record label director David Foster and Universal Music subsidiary Verve.